staticpagesjs/core/README.md

 [Visit the project page.](https://staticpagesjs.github.io/)

 ## Usage
-This package contains only the core; this means it does not provide CLI support or readers and writers.
-You can import this library to your JS project then add your own controllers, readers and writers.

 __Readers__ provides an iterable list of page data. __Controllers__ can manipulate and extend each data object. __Writers__ render the final output for you.

 ```js